Four-of-a-Kind Unusual Wedding Reception Ideas

 Indoor games

-Space will be at more of a premium inside the venue and what works outdoors might not be viable inside.
-For maximum inclusivity at minimum square footage, a poker table could be set up.
-This shouldn’t be a full-on game of Texas Hold’em taking up hours of the night, but a much simpler idea.
-In three-card poker, you’re dealt a hand and the best one as they stand wins.
+In three-card poker, you’re dealt a hand, and the best one as they stand wins.
 There are not many resources needed – a table (which the venue will have), someone to deal the cards (and keep a note of who drew what) and perhaps some printouts with poker hand rankings on said table.
-Each guest gets to draw and the best hand of the evening can take a prize home.
+Each guest gets to draw, and the best hand of the evening can take a prize home.

 Card tricks

-Entertainment can make or break a reception.
-A DJ with a box of dusty ‘romantic favorites’ doesn’t cut it anymore and a couple would expect them to have access to streaming services to facilitate guest requests.
 Likewise, the new wave of close-up magicians like Apollo Robbins, Shin Lim, and the late Ricky Jay have inspired a new breed of illusionists to put the rabbit back into the hat and turn their hands to wowing guests with card tricks, coin tricks, and close-quarters conjuring.
 Hiring an illusionist to meander among the tables at the reception can charm guests.

 The last thing any couple wants is to think their guests feel like they’re doing them a favor by coming to the reception.
 Make the special day as memorable for them as it is for you.